Rastafari: Organisation

 Rastafari is not a homogeneous movement and has no single administrative structure, nor any single leader.
-A majority of Rastas avoid centralised and hierarchical structures because they do not want to replicate the structures of Babylon and because their religion's ultra-individualistic ethos places emphasis on inner divinity.
+Most Rastas avoid centralised and hierarchical structures because they do not want to replicate the structures of Babylon and because their religion's individualist ethos places emphasis on inner divinity.
 The structure of most Rastafari groups is less like that of Christian denominations and is instead akin to the cellular structure of other African diasporic traditions like Haitian Vodou, Cuban Santería, and Jamaica's Revival Zion.
-Since the 1970s, there have been attempts to unify all Rastas, namely through the establishment of the Rastafari Movement Association, which sought political mobilisation.
+Since the 1970s, there have been attempts to unify all Rastas, namely through the Rastafari Movement Association, which sought political mobilisation.
 In 1982, the first international assembly of Rastafari groups took place in Toronto, Canada.
 This and subsequent international conferences, assemblies, and workshops have helped to cement global networks and cultivate an international community of Rastas.